rudydimacali/liftDropGrow/README.md

 # liftDropGrow
 > Workout tracking webapp built on React &amp; PostgreSQL.
+Built as a passion project due to my obsession with weightlifting!

 ## Table of Contents